camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 ### Instance Metadata Service (IMDS)

 [IMDS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) is a default fallback for the AWS SDK.
-Within the context of EKS it means that a pod will automatically assume the role of a node.
-This can hide many problems, including whether IRSA was setup correctly or not, since it will fallback to IMDS in case of failure and hide the actual error.
+Within the context of EKS, it means a pod will automatically assume the role of a node.
+This can hide many problems, including whether IRSA was set up correctly or not, since it will fall back to IMDS in case of failure and hide the actual error.

-Thus, if nothing within your cluster relies on the implicit node role, we recommend disabling it by e.g., defining in Terraform the `http_put_response_hop_limit`.
+Thus, if nothing within your cluster relies on the implicit node role, we recommend disabling it by defining in Terraform the `http_put_response_hop_limit`, for example.

 Using a Terraform module like the [EKS module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest), one can define the following to decrease the default value of two to one, which results in pods not being allowed to assume the role of the node anymore.